OpenFn/docs/docs/job-writing-guide.md

 `state.data` at last possible moment.

 There are a few ways we can do that.
-Some jobs use `dataValue`, which is neat if a bit verbose (there are many examples in thie guide), and some operations support JSON path strings.
+Some jobs use `dataValue`, which is neat if a bit verbose (there are many examples in this guide), and some operations support JSON path strings.
 The preferred way in modern OpenFn is to use an
 inline-function: